April 12, 2013 by quirkyuncle

 Remember, this topic is only discussing lifters that tick intermittently.
 If yours tick all the time or if the bleed procedure does not make them stop ticking, this could be indicative of a bigger problem.
 If in doubt, talk to your mechanic.

 Good luck!
-If you try it, please leave a comment and let me know how it works out for you.
+If you try any of these methods, please leave a comment and let me know how it works out for you.

 Category Automotive, DIY | Tags: BMW, E60, E61, E70, E82, E83, E85, E86, E88, E90, E91, E92, E93, HVA, hydraulic lifter, hydraulic tappet, Hydraulic Valve Adjuster, lifter bleed, lifter knock, lifter noise, lifter tick, lifters, N51, N52, N52K, tappet, tappet bleed, tappet knock, tappet noise, tappet tick